vinejs/vinejs.dev/content/docs/guides/introduction.md

+---
+summary: VineJS is a form data validation library for Node.js.
+You may use it to validate the HTTP request body in your backend applications
+---

 # Introduction

 VineJS is a form data validation library for Node.js.
 You may use it to validate the HTTP request body in your backend applications.